fernandostc/v1-ztsa-workshop/content/40_ZTSAInternetAccess/ZTSA-InternetAccess1.md

 In this demo we are going to simulate some suspicious activity (access to a malicious website).
 This event will trigger a Secure Access Rule / Risk Control Rule that will isolate the VPC2_WindowsClient Instance.

+Before stating the tests, lets create a new ZTSA Risk Control Rule.
+This rule must have the following conditions (Suspicious Web Activity in Discovered Devices).
+The action in case an access to malicious websites or malicious file download activity is detected, it to Isolate the affected endpoint.
 ![Endpoint_Deployment](/images/ztsa-internet-6.png)
 ![Endpoint_Deployment](/images/ztsa-internet-7.png)
 ![Endpoint_Deployment](/images/ztsa-internet-8.png)

+After you create the policy, use the same URLs you've used in the previous step (https://wicar.org/test-malware.html), download some of the available malware samples, and wait a few minutes until the Risk Control rule is triggered and the affected device is isolated.
+.